-Overview: The Department of the Interior Rural Water Projects awarded \$57.5 million to ensure a reliable water supply for 30,000 Montanans, including the Rocky Boy's Reservation.
+The Department of the Interior awarded \$57.5 million to ensure a reliable water supply for 30,000 Montanans, including the Rocky Boy's Reservation.
+The project will fund core pipeline construction, continued efforts of on the water treatment plant, as well as construction for segments associated with Tiber, Big Sandy, Loma and Havre service areas.

-See here for the full list of the Department of the Interior's first round of BIL-funded Rural Water Projects announced earlier this year.
+See here for a list of the Department of the Interior's first round of BIL-funded Rural Water Projects.